SkoolNotes/Taproot/2020ENG201/KBhENG201HODEssayPlanning.md

     - Natives are charmed by kurts EH
     - Kurts claimed by charm EI

-Loose thoughts
+### Loose thoughts
 - Charm is an energy source
 - Its up to the enchanter — "Kurtz" — to channel it

+### The Claim
-*Through tracking the motif of Kurtz's — and, to a lesser extent, Marlow's — interaction with enchantment and its subsequent effect to the characters in the _Heart of Darkness_, the Conrad warns of the potentially crippling effect of the misguided exploitation of the "charm" that exists within the African lands by Europeans.*
+*Through tracking the motif of Kurtz's — and, to a lesser extent, Marlow's — interaction with enchantment and its subsequent effect to the characters in the _Heart of Darkness_, the Conrad warns of the potentially crippling and reciprocal effect of the misguided exploitation of the "charm" that exists within the African lands by Europeans.*

 - Africa has inherent, not necessarily negative charm
     - EA: it attracted Marlow there